 Like most of our luxury villa rentals in Saint Lucia, Morne Trulah is perched on a hilltop.
 However, this villa has the distinction of overlooking Trouya Bay, which is the only thing separating us from Saint Lucia’s famous Pitons and they feel close enough to touch.
 Our housekeeper, Sharon, had prepared fresh and tasty accoutrements to the steaks which were marinating and all that was left of the evening was to fire up the grill, pour a glass of wine and enjoy a fabulous dinner in the outdoor kitchen / dining area, that is the centre-point of this fabulous property.

 We woke up with the early sun rise in Saint Lucia to a vast array of fresh and locally grown fruit and again dined outdoors, only this time with blue sky and sunshine forming the backdrop to stunning ocean views.
-The next few hours were spent shooting the 3D/VR footage of Morne Trulah and its grounds, including the perfectly manicured croquet lawn and the stunning infinity pool – check out the virtual tour here.
+The next few hours were spent shooting the 3D/VR footage of Morne Trulah and its grounds, including the perfectly manicured croquet lawn and the stunning infinity pool.

 Our afternoon shoot was at the majestic Villa Hall.
 This 6 bedroom villa has a large living space with the cathedral ceiling giving the villa a feeling of grandeur.
 The full height doors to the pool deck are spectacular and once outside you are confronted with amazing ocean views that became the hallmark of our week.